 People flocking to see the volcanic eruption

-Then the rescue teams opened a track with marker posts making it easier for the herds of people to see the volcanic eruption.
+Then the rescue teams set up a track with marker posts, making it easier for the crowds to see the volcanic eruption.

-The hike is now approximately 3.5 km which is 1.5 hours one way depending on how fast you walk and how far away from the track you will find a parking space.
+The hike was approximately 3.5 km, which is 1.5 hours one-way, depending on how fast you walk and how far from the track you can find parking.

-When the wind changes the gasses can reach the track and the track is either closed down completely or another track is opened.
+When the wind changes, the gases can reach the track, and the track is either closed down completely or another track is opened.
 The rescue teams are volunteers doing their utmost to keep us safe.

 My husband got a photo with the rescue team :)

-Kudos to them for a job well done, but they cannot be doing this forever and they themselves have families and work to go to and they must be pretty exhausted by now.
+Kudos to them for a job well done, but they cannot do this forever.
+They have families and work to go to, and they must be pretty exhausted by now.

-Especially after trying to find lost people in bad weather and keeping the track closed when we are having blizzards or when there is too much poisonous gas by the volcano and on the track.
+Especially after trying to find lost people in bad weather and keeping the track closed when we have blizzards or when there is too much poisonous gas from the volcano along the track.

-People have tried to sneak into the area when it is closed making it even more difficult for the rescue teams.
+People have tried to enter the area when it is closed, making it even more difficult for rescue teams.
 And then some tourists who were supposed to be in quarantine came straight from the airport to see the volcano, sic.

 People flocking to see the volcanic eruption

-So we were asked to stay away from the eruption, but understanding human nature, we were asked to carry a disinfectant with us if we couldn't stay away from the eruption and disinfect our hands before and after touching the rope.
+We were asked to stay away from the eruption, but, given human nature, we were also advised to carry a disinfectant if we couldn't stay away and to disinfect our hands before and after touching the rope.

-And we were told to remember to keep a 2-metre distance.
-And to wear masks by the volcano so as not to spread the virus.
-These masks don't help in case of poisonous gasses though.
+We were advised to maintain a 2-metre distance.
+And to wear masks near the volcano to prevent the virus from spreading.
+These masks don't help with poisonous gases, though.

-In the first days of the eruption, people were getting way too close to the spewing crater and I was watching in disbelief on the telly, where we have a live broadcast from the volcanic area, how some people seemed to be oblivious to the fact that this was a danger zone and not a playground.
+In the first days of the eruption, people were getting way too close to the spewing crater, and I was watching in disbelief on the telly, where we had a live broadcast from the volcanic area, how some people seemed to be oblivious to the fact that this was a danger zone and not a playground.

 The volcanic eruption

-The following day the access to the crater had been closed.
+The following day, access to the crater had been closed.
 And sure enough, the walls of the crater collapsed with hot magma spewing out of it in new directions.

-More and more people came flocking to see the eruption, some cooking food on the lava and others lying down on the lava which had cooled down.
-I say, don't ever do that as the new lava breaks easily and there is most likely molten lava beneath it.
+More and more people came to see the eruption, some cooking food on the cooled lava and others lying down on it.
+I say, don't ever do that, as the new lava breaks easily, and there is most likely molten lava beneath it.

-And the new lava is very sharp and can cut through clothes and the soles of shoes causing deep wounds.
+The new lava is very sharp and can cut through clothing and the soles of shoes, causing deep wounds.

 People at a safe distance on a hill above the lava flow